microsoft/confidential-sidecar-containers/examples/encfs/README.md

 [!]
 Closing device...
 ```

 The user needs to upload the blob to the previously generated storage container by uploading to the Azure Portal, using [az storage blob upload] (https://learn.microsoft.com/en-us/azure/storage/blobs/storage-quickstart-blobs-cli), or using [azcopy] (https://learn.microsoft.com/en-us/azure/storage/common/storage-use-azcopy-v10?toc=%2Fazure%2Fstorage%2Fblobs%2Ftoc.json&bc=%2Fazure%2Fstorage%2Fblobs%2Fbreadcrumb%2Ftoc.json).
 When uploading the blob, the type must be specified as a "page blob" for a read-write filesystem.
+However, block blobs are allowed for read-only filesystems.

 ```az storage blob upload --file generatefs/encfs.img --container-name <storage container name> --name <name of blob of the image generated> --account-name <storage account name> --type <page or block blob> --auth-mode login```